-- Events last from 1 to 4 hours - Events 2 hours and longer are limited to a maximum of 3 consecutive business days within a 14-day period. - Limited to 12 conservation day events longer than 2 hours. - There is no limit on consecutive conservation day events lasting 2 hours or less. - Notifications for events will be provided by email no less than 30 minutes prior to the event. - Opting Out program participants may choose to not participate (opt out) of any event.
+- Events last from 1 to 4 hours. - Events 2 hours and longer are limited to a maximum of 3 consecutive business days within a 14-day period. - Limited to 12 conservation day events longer than 2 hours. - There is no limit on consecutive conservation day events lasting 2 hours or less. - Notifications for events will be provided by email no less than 30 minutes prior to the event. - Opting Out program participants may choose to not participate (opt out) of any event.
 However, opting out of an event will result in the loss of the capacity payment for that month.
-Opting out for a second month will result in the loss of all capacity payments for the season.
+Opting out for a second month will result in the partial or full loss of capacity payments for the season as deemed by the program team.
+Conditions for opting out allowable may include but not limited to the following: - Site Specific Emergencies precluding full participation. - Technology and/or controls nonfunctioning. - Staffing shortages, or other resources specific condition.